inf112-v21/Programmeratene/README.md

 3. Run Main.main()

 ##How to play
-1. One player will run as host, while the other players will run as clients (clients answer with "n" to first message)
-2. The other players will connect to the host`s IP-address
+1. See "How to run game"
+2. Choose between Host or Player
+3. If Host, wait for Clients to connect / If Client, enter IP to connect to Host
-3. After everyone is successfully connected, you can start to pick cards from the terminal with card numbers 1-8
+3. When everyone has successfully connected, you can pick cards from the terminal with card numbers 1-8
-4. When everyone has picked their cards in wished order, the robots will move in order after card priority
+4. Pick your cards in wished order, afterwards the robots will move in order after card priority (the highest first)
-5. After every robot has done every movement for that round, we get a new round with new cards
+5. After every robot has done all movements for that round, we get a new round with new cards
 6. Go to the flag first to win, but be aware of holes and other obstacles!

 ## How to run tests